-- 1. Applicants are invited to complete a preliminary application summarizing a research topic of interest by September 20, 2021.
+- 1. Applicants are invited to complete a preliminary application summarizing a research topic of interest by April 15, 2022.
 Applicants are permitted to propose multiple topics, but each topic must be requested through a separate application.
-Within two weeks, the NCRN will reach out to semi-finalist applicants (estimated up to 5) to invite a final application. - 2.
-Invited semi-finalist applicants are required to complete an outline of the proposed research paper and a detailed summary of the research questions to be answered.
+Within two weeks, the NCRN will reach out to semi-finalist applicants (estimated up to 10) to invite a final application. - 2.
+Invited semi-finalist applicants will be required to complete an outline of the proposed research paper and a detailed summary of the research questions to be answered.

-The NCRN will review preliminary and final applications in consultation with our advisory council and notify successful applicants by December 1, 2021.
-Up to 5 awards are anticipated.
+The NCRN will review preliminary and final applications in consultation with our advisory council and notify successful applicants by June 15, 2022.